 Crafting Inner Gold Through the Power of Transformation

-Sometimes healing means letting go—not just of old stories or patterns, but of medications that may no longer be serving you.
+Sometimes healing means letting go—not just of old stories or patterns, but of medications that contribute to pill burden and may no longer be serving you.
 At Mind Alchemy Mental Health, I approach deprescribing with the same care and precision as prescribing.
-My own journey through tapering off medication informs my deep respect for this process.
-Whether you're experiencing side effects, feeling overmedicated, or simply curious about alternatives, I offer thoughtful, individualized plans that prioritize your safety, stability, and well-being.
-Together, we’ll explore whether medication reduction is right for you—guided by evidence, compassion, and a commitment to your whole-person healing.
+My own journey through tapering off medication has given me a deep respect for this process and the courage it can take to even consider it.

 -

-Comprehensive Evaluation
+Comprehensive evaluation

 -